StackTips

 • Application Log: The Logger object will be used globally everywhere in your application.
 It must be initialized once and used everywhere.

 Notice that the Singleton class has a private static instance variable named instance.
-The default constructor of Singleton class is made private to prevent other class to instantiate it.
+The default constructor of the Singleton class is made private to prevent other classes from instantiating it.

-The getInstance() method is delcared in the static scope to make the method accessible globally.
+The getInstance() method is declared in the static scope to make the technique accessible globally.
 The getInstance() method returns the singleton object.

 Implementing the Singleton Class

-To make a class as singleton, you have to:
+To declare a class as singleton, you have to:

-1. Make the default constructor private.
-Private constructor prevents the direct instantiation of the object from other classes.
+• The default constructor must be private.
+A private constructor prevents the direct instantiation of the object from other classes.

 Singleton with Lazy Initialization